Fanny Sanín: Work

 Sanín has cited a number of specific influences, including Ellsworth Kelly, Wassily Kandinsky, and Henri Matisse.
 Her work is often compared to that of Carmen Herrera and Lygia Clark.

 Sanín's work is in several public collections, including the Allen Memorial Art Museum in Oberlin, Ohio, where Sanín donated a painting in 2017.
 Acrylic No. 1, 2005 was donated by the artist in honor of the scholarly work of Edward J. Sullivan, Helen Gould Sheppard professor of Fine Arts at New York University.
 Additionally, the museum acquired three studies for this painting: Study for Painting No. 1 (3) 2005, Study for Painting No. 1 (5) 2005, and Study for Painting No. 1 (7) 2005.

 Exhibitions and collections

 In 1993 her painting Acrylic No. 6 was added to the permanent collection of the Art Museum of the Americas.
 Some of her other works have been added to the permanent collections of the Museo de Arte Abstracto Manuel Felguérez, National Museum of Women in the Arts, the Smithsonian American Art Museum, and the Museo Nacional de Colombia.

 Among the temporary exhibits in which she has participated are the Pinta Art Show (2007) and the Durban Segnini Gallery's Abstracción y Constructivismo: Continuidad y ruptura de la modernidad Latinoamericana (2015).

+From July 14 to October 29, 2017, the National Museum of Women in the Arts exhibited Equilibrium: Fanny Sanín that examined “her methodical process through a selection of some the artist’s earliest abstract expressionist works as well as two complete series of preliminary drawings and their attendant, finished geometric compositions.”

 In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.

 In Summer 2025 her work was featured the Americas Society featured her work in Fanny Sanín: Geometric Equations; the exhibition was accompanied by catalog of the same name (ISBN 978-1879128613).